cyanidesugar/docs/doc_posts/_getting-started/introduction.md

 type: fullpage
 ---

-<p class="lb-lead">LioranBoard is a fully customizable Stream Deck that lets your Twitch audience control and interact with your stream. </p>
+<p class="lb-lead">LioranBoard is a fully customizable Stream Deck that lets your Twitch and YouTube Live (in beta now) audience control and interact with your stream. </p>

 It is fully compatible with [OBS Websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) which can remotly control your [OBS Studio](https://obsproject.com/).